 What is the test like?

-- The use of facial expression, prosodic features and body movement
+- The use of facial expression, prosodic features, and body movement.

-- The grammatical structure of your sentences
+- The grammatical structure of your sentences.

-- The use of classifiers and space
+- The use of depicting verbs (classifiers) and space.

 What happens after the test?